Thrive Psychology LLC

 Accelerated CBT Program Development

-Thrive Psychology specializes in designing and implementing accelerated Cognitive Behavioral Therapy (CBT) programs that are evidence-based, inclusive, and outcomes-driven.
-Our approach integrates the latest research in trauma-informed care with organizational needs to create streamlined treatment models that reduce symptom burden efficiently—without compromising clinical precision or cultural humility.
-Whether you’re a clinic, training institute, or mental health organization, we offer customized program development that enhances accessibility, sustainability, and clinical impact.
+I help organizations design and implement accelerated Cognitive Behavioral Therapy (i.e., PE, UP, etc.) programs that are evidence‑based, inclusive, and outcomes‑driven.
+My approach integrates the latest research in trauma‑informed care with each organization’s unique needs to create streamlined treatment models that reduce symptom burden efficiently—without compromising clinical precision or cultural humility.
+Whether supporting a clinic, training institute, or mental health organization, I offer customized program development that enhances accessibility, sustainability, and clinical impact.

 Group Consultation for Prolonged Exposure (PE) Clinicians

-Thrive Psychology offers structured group consultation for clinicians delivering Prolonged Exposure (PE) therapy.
-These sessions are designed to strengthen fidelity, build confidence, and deepen clinical nuance.
-In a collaborative space, clinicians troubleshoot challenges, refine protocol delivery, and integrate culturally responsive practices.
+I provide structured group consultation for clinicians delivering Prolonged Exposure (PE) therapy.
+I was formally trained as a PE consultant and supervisor in 2008 by the treatment developers, Drs.
+Edna Foa and Elizabeth Hembree, and I have provided group PE consultation to VA clinicians for more than 17 years.
+These sessions strengthen fidelity, build confidence, and deepen clinical nuance.
+In a collaborative, supportive space, clinicians troubleshoot challenges, refine protocol delivery, and integrate culturally responsive practices.

 For organizations engaged in program development or implementation facilitation, group consultation promotes clinical consistency, supports ongoing skill development, and fosters a culture of reflective practice.
-This process ensures sustained impact and alignment with excellence in trauma-focused, evidence-based care.
+This process helps teams sustain impact and maintain alignment with excellence in trauma‑focused, evidence‑based care.

 Individual Consultation for PE Clinicians

-Thrive Psychology provides consultation for both traditional and accelerated Prolonged Exposure (PE) therapy.
-Accelerated PE consultation requires multiple meetings per week to match the intensive pace of treatment.
-This structure ensures timely support, protocol fidelity, and responsive guidance as clinicians deliver high-frequency sessions.
+I provide consultation for both traditional and accelerated PE.
+For clinicians delivering accelerated PE, consultation occurs multiple times per week to match the intensive pace of treatment.
+This structure ensures timely support, protocol fidelity, and responsive guidance as clinicians navigate high‑frequency sessions.
+Whether a therapist is implementing PE for the first time or seeking advanced consultation to deepen clinical nuance, my approach is collaborative, culturally responsive, and grounded in two decades of trauma‑focused expertise.

 Implementation Facilitation for Accelerated CBT

-Thrive Psychology offers hands-on implementation support to help clinics, programs, and mental health teams integrate accelerated Cognitive Behavioral Therapy (CBT) into existing systems.
-Services include strategic planning, leadership and clinician coaching, workflow optimization, and fidelity monitoring.
-Our goal is to ensure sustainable, culturally responsive delivery.
+I provide hands‑on implementation facilitation to help clinics, programs, and mental health teams integrate accelerated Cognitive Behavioral Therapy (CBT) into existing systems.
+I have developed, implemented, and sustained two accelerated CBT programs within the VA, and I have supported additional programs—residential and outpatient, in‑person and virtual—in building and maintaining similar models.
+My approach includes strategic planning, leadership and clinician coaching, workflow optimization, and fidelity monitoring, all tailored to the realities of each setting.

 Training